dreamcat4/gitnest/introduction.markdown

 * The same repository may be re-used several times, arbitrarily mounted in several places simultaneously.
 In this situation its necessary to push up changes to the remote repository first.
 Then run a gitnest-update which will fetch them into the other working copies.

-## Merging subtrees, non-gitnest repositories, path conflicts

-Usually this is a consideration when merging between and old branch and a new branch, or moving from a pre-existing system to gitnest.
-The 3 common Scenarios are as follows:

-1) A repository with git-submodules, and a gitnest repository
-2) A managed-subtrees repository (braid), and a gitnest repository
-3) A repository with paths and files conflicting with the gitnest repository

-* There are no specially managed subtrees in gitnest.
-In gitnest, all merging is handled separately within each repository and on a per-repository basis.
-If attempting to merge a braided repository with a gitnest repository, there are 2 scenarios.
-1) If the working repository is gitnested then contains an ignored subfolder housing another .git working repository.
-The subfolder part cannot be merged from running git-merge in the parent.
-It will simply be ignored / discarded during the merge.
-However you may attempt to cd into the child repository and then merge the subtree - part afterward as a second action.

 ## Implementation, contribution

 For historical reasons, gitnest has first been implemented as a ruby gem, following on from dchelimsky's excellent rake tasks in the RSpec project.
 This gem was also heavily influenced by the excellent braid RubyGem.
 Braid has a much similar interface, however implements the inner repositories as merged subtrees rather than separate repositories / submodules within the parent.

 It may be beneficial for the wider community that GitNest be re-writen as a generic command-line tool (bash, C/C++).
-This would remove the ruby requirement and to have rubygems installed.
+This would remove the necessity for rubygems to be installed.

 If you would like to contribute to GitNest, either the command line version or the Ruby Gem, please see "Todo, feature improvement, suggestions (FIS)" section following.